ExpediaGroup/beekeeper/README.md

 - `beekeeper-path-cleanup` periodically queries a database for paths to delete and performs deletions.
 - `beekeeper-metadata-cleanup` periodically queries a database for metadata to delete and performs deletions on hive tables, partitions, and s3 paths.
-- `beekeeper-scheduler-apiary` periodically polls an Apiary SQS queue for Hive MetaStore events and inserts S3 paths to be deleted into a database, scheduling them for deletion.
+- `beekeeper-scheduler-apiary` periodically polls an Apiary SQS queue for Hive MetaStore events and inserts S3 paths and Hive tables to be deleted into a database, scheduling them for deletion.

 All applications require configuration to be provided, see [Application configuration](#application-configuration) for details.